siqirua/tp/docs/UserGuide.md

 Format: `findComp c/COMP_NAME`

-* Graded components whose name contains the keyword will be found.
+* Graded components whose name contains the keyword will be found. e.g. when searching using `findComp c/CA` the components with name `CA1`, `CA2` etc will all be matched
+* The search is case-insensitive. e.g. `midterm` will match `Midterm`
+* It is allowed to have 0 searching criteria.
+In this case, this command will simply list all graded components.
+* For searching with multiple student parameters of the same type, it will find the students who satisfy any of the criteria.

 Example: `findComp c/midterm` lists all graded component contains the string midterm  (and their associated scores).
 All graded students will be shown since they are relevant.